For decades conservationists have argued that protecting species is one of the most important approaches to achieving conservation objectives.

 A new approach to conservation requires consideration of societal values, institutional rules, and scientific and experiential knowledge.
 The interaction of values, rules and knowledge forms a means for a re-framed perspective, whereby conservation to maintain ecosystem processes and biodiversity provides benefits for society as it adapts to climate change.

 To put a new approach to ‘conservation by people’ into practice requires engagement, learning, and co-creation.
 Dialogue about shared and differing aspirations and world views on conservation is an essential part of the process of change.
+These approaches have been put into practice in a case study in Colombia: “Future-Proofing Conservation”, involving practitioner partners

 For more information: